fastai/word-embeddings-workshop/README.md

-This is the repository for the word embeddings session at the [Practical AI for Women day-long event](https://www.eventbrite.com/e/practical-ai-for-female-engineers-product-managers-and-designers-tickets-34805104003).
+This is the repository for the word embeddings session at the [Demystifying Deep Learning conference](https://www.eventbrite.com/e/demystifying-deep-learning-ai-tickets-34351888423) and the
+[Practical AI for Women day-long event](https://www.eventbrite.com/e/practical-ai-for-female-engineers-product-managers-and-designers-tickets-34805104003).
 A video of the workshop is [available here](https://www.youtube.com/watch?v=25nC0n9ERq4).

 The session will include a presentation, as well as a demo in Python.
 Below are instructions on how to set up the demo yourself,